 At the age of only 72, the greatest runner in world sports and a distinguished member of the International Olympic Committee has passed away.

-Irene Szewinska took part in 5 successive Olympic Games, from Mexico in 1964 to Moscow in 1980.
+Irene Szewinska took part in 5 successive Olympic Games, from Tokyo in 1964 to Moscow in 1980.

 She won 7 Olympic medals (3 gold, 2 silver and 2 bronze) and 16 European medals, at both indoor and outdoor athletics (9 gold, 3 silver and 4 bronze).

 She was ranked Νο.
 1 in the world 7 times for the 200 metres, 4 times for the 400 metres, twice for the 100 metres and 3 times for the long-jump.

 During her sports carrier, she broke ten world records and was the only athlete (male or female) to have held a world record in three disciplines, the 100m, 200m and the 400m events!
 Irene Szewinska was a great lover of Olympism and Ancient Olympia as well as the International Olympic Academy.
 She attended many of the IOA’s educational events, at which she spoke with passion about sport, recounting her experiences and expressing her life-long affection for young athletes.
 In 2010, the IOA honoured her on the Hill of the Pnyx for her contribution to the mission of disseminating the Olympic Values and Olympic Education.